Afan417/blogo-starter-kit/README.md

 ### 3. Make a new user

+Note: This starter kit comes with a super-user already created.
+You can delete this user after you finish the installation process.
+You might need to enable Statamic Pro temporarily for this.

+Username: ``john@doe.com``
+Password: ``password``

 Create a new user via ``php please make:user``.
 You'll want to be a super admin so you have access to everything.

 ### 4. Do your thing!